-The 2012-13 season marked the seventh season for Weber State head coach Randy Rahe as head coach of the Wildcats.
-In seven years with the Wildcats Rahe has led the Wildcats to three Big Sky Championships and six post-season tournament appearances.
-He has also been named Big Sky Coach of the Year three times and has coached four Big Sky MVP’s.
+The 2014-15 season marked the ninth year for Randy Rahe as head coach of the Weber State men’s basketball team.
+In nine seasons with the Wildcats, Rahe has led Weber State to four Big Sky Championships and seven postseason tournament appearances, including two trips to the NCAA Tournament.
+He is the first coach in Big Sky Conference history to be named conference Coach of the Year four times and has coached five Big Sky MVP’s at Weber State.

-Rahe has also coached 22 Big Sky All-Conference performers and 21 Big Sky Academic All-Conference performers in his team with the Wildcats.
-He has led WSU to 10 or more wins in conference play in all seven seasons at the helm, a Big Sky record.
+Rahe has coached 27 Big Sky All-Conference performers and 21 Big Sky Academic All-Conference performers in his team with the Wildcats.
+His first eight seasons he led the Wildcats to 10 or more conference wins each year, a BSC record.

 In the 2009-10 season the Wildcats had another strong year where they repeated as Big Sky champions.
 WSU posted a 20-11 overall record and a 13-3 mark in Big Sky play.
-Sophomore Damian Lillard was honored as the Big Sky MVP.
+Lillard, a sophomore that season, was honored as the Big Sky MVP.
 WSU advanced to the NIT for the second-straight season, losing at Cincinnati in the first round.